Host-based Intrusion Prevention System (HIPS)

 The Host-based Intrusion Prevention System (HIPS) protects your system from malware and unwanted activity attempting to negatively affect your computer.
 HIPS utilizes advanced behavioral analysis coupled with the detection capabilities of network filtering to monitor running processes, files and registry keys.
 HIPS is separate from Real-time file system protection and is not a firewall; it only monitors processes running within the operating system.

-HIPS settings can be found under Advanced setup (F5) > Antivirus > HIPS > Basic.
-The HIPS state (enabled/disabled) is shown in the ESET Smart Security Premium main program window, under Setup > Computer protection.
+HIPS settings can be found in Advanced setup (F5) > Antivirus > HIPS > Basic.
+The HIPS state (enabled/disabled) is shown in the ESET Endpoint Antivirus main program window, in the Setup > Computer.

-ESET Smart Security Premium uses built-in Self-Defense technology to prevent malicious software from corrupting or disabling your antivirus and antispyware protection, so you can be sure your system is protected at all times.
+ESET Endpoint Antivirus uses built-in Self-defense technology to prevent malicious software from corrupting or disabling your antivirus and antispyware protection, so you can be sure your system is protected at all times.
 It is necessary to restart Windows to disable HIPS or Self-Defense.

 Advanced memory scanner works in combination with Exploit Blocker to strengthen protection against malware that has been designed to evade detection by antimalware products through the use of obfuscation or encryption.
 Advanced memory scanner is enabled by default.
 Read more about this type of protection in the glossary.